We Dare You

 How messy is your desk?
 Do you shy away from face-to-face conversations in favor of text messages?
 What sort of strategy do you use to allocate your retirement savings?
 These situations and more were on the table in this week’s delightfully “messy” EconTalk episode, as host Russ Roberts welcomed author Tim Harford (aka the Undercover Economist) back to the program.

 Harford, with his affinity for (most) things messy, is a man after my own heart.
-(I posted a photo of my own messy desk on twitter earlier this week, and got some great pics in response.
-Please add yours to the collection!)
-Of course now we’re wondering about more than what your desk looks like…So have a go at some of our prompts, and share your thoughts with us.
-As always, we love to hear from you.
+(I posted a photo of my own messy desk on twitter earlier this week, and got some great pics in response.)

 1. How does Harford’s notion of a “more metaphorical mess” spark creativity?
 To what extent have you experienced such a phenomenon in your own life?
 (And have you listened to the Keith Jarrett recording yet???
 You won’t be disappointed.
 We’d love to hear your reaction to that, too!)